Wapstorm1/Obsidian-Vault/CICD/Pipeline code breakedown.md

 This means:
 > “Keep using the same Jenkins workspace folder for all stages on this agent.”
 This helps later stages (like Tests or Deploy) reuse files like the build/ folder.
+If we want to apply changes or dependencies to our docker container from previous stages.

 * #### **npm test**
 🎯 Runs your unit tests — based on the "test" script in package.json: